 Attorney Daryl Williams high hopes for this reform have not eventuated.

 Commonwealth celebrant numbers have not been contained by high pre-appointment training standards.
-The newly formed department set up to implement these changes, between 2003 and 2014, did not focused upon its primary roles of performance reviews to conduct security checks on applicants, to de-register celebrants who are non-compliant with their obligations under the Act and to ensure that Conflict of Interest provisions were strictly enforced.
-Instead the department spent time concentrating efforts on issuing legal ‘guidance’ whilst concurrently asserting this cannot be taken as “legal advice” and micro managing the ongoing professional development program, which should be the responsibility of the celebrant associations as this is in other professions or as recommended by CoCA through a government sanctioned Standing Committee for OPD Approval and Monitoring.
+The newly formed department to implement these changes has not focused upon its primary roles of performance reviews to conduct security checks upon applicants, to de-register celebrants who are non-compliant with their obligations under the Act and to ensure that Conflict of Interest provisions have been strictly enforced.
+Instead the department has wasted time by concentrating efforts on issuing legal ‘guidance’ whilst concurrently asserting this cannot be taken as “legal advice” and micro managing the ongoing professional development program, which should be the responsibility of the celebrant associations through a government sanctioned Standing Committee for OPD Approval and Monitoring.

 The lack of respect for celebrant associations' expertise by Departmental officers appears to be the major cause of the explosion in costs and difficulties experienced by the Department.
 Originally given $320,000 pa increased funding to implement these changes, the department via the recently tabled Marriage Amendment Bills proposing to levy an annual fee upon only Subdivision C celebrants to raise $1.4 million pa to expand into areas that duplicate services provided by celebrant associations and registry offices whilst hoping the annual fee remove the non-compliant celebrants by default.
 These fees are expected to be passed unto marrying couples.

 The Coalition of Celebrant Associations, in its comprehensive submission to government assessed the annual costs for regulation in line with Attorney Williams estimates if the department, that has no celebrant expertise or experience, were to use the expertise of the celebrants associations.